MiraldiLab/maxATAC/README.md

 Following maxATAC-specific processing of ATAC-seq signal inputs, use the [`maxatac predict`](./docs/readme/predict.md#Predict) function to predict TF binding with a maxATAC model.

-You can predict TF binding in a single chromosome, or you can predict across the entire genome.
-Alternatively, the user can provide a `.bed` file of genomic intervals for maxATAC predictions to be made.
+TF binding predictions can be made genome-wide, for a single chromosome, or, alternatively, the user can provide a `.bed` file of genomic intervals for maxATAC predictions to be made.

 The reference `.2bit`, `chrom.sizes`, and blacklist files should be downloaded and installed.

 ### Whole genome prediction

-You can predict TF binding across the whole genome with the following command:
+Example command for TFBS prediction across the whole genome:

 ```bash
 maxatac predict --sequence hg38.2bit --models CTCF.h5 --signal GM12878.bigwig